East Bay Trans & Queer Counseling offers sliding scale services that include:

 Professional trainings for mental health providers, students, and employers

-Sam Davis is a transgender, genderqueer Licensed Clinical Social Worker (LCSW) specializing in working with trans, queer, genderqueer, and gender-nonconforming teens and adults- though they are available to provide therapy to anyone.
-They have 16 years of experience as a mental health provider in the East Bay, including peer support group facilitation, community education at LGBTQI conferences, and 9 years of clinical practice and crisis counseling with severely marginalized people for the County of Alameda.
-They are also a researcher who's studied physical, psychological, and emotional aspects of sex, gender, and transition.
+Sam Davis is a nonbinary transgender Licensed Clinical Social Worker (LCSW) specializing in working with trans, queer, gender-nonconforming, autistic, and other neurodivergent clients- though they are available to provide therapy to anyone.
+They have over 20 years of experience as a mental health provider in the East Bay, including peer support group facilitation, community education at LGBTQI conferences, and 15 years of clinical practice and crisis counseling with severely marginalized people for the County of Alameda.
+Sam has specialized experience using IFS-type, somatic, DBT grounding, nature-based, and many other modalities for healing trauma.
+They have also published original research on the psychological aspects of medical transition.

 My aim is to help empower clients to identify ways to develop a positive self-image, despite the negative media that surround us, and to create a new narrative of survival, self-love, and capability.
 We should not have to feel as though we are helpless victims, struggling under the burden of internalized shame about who we are.